I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 mkdir -p /(document root path)/cache mkdir -p /(document root path)/nocache

-Place test files in each directory.
+Place a test file in each directory

 touch /(document root path)/cache/test.html touch /(document root path)/nocache.html touch /(document root path)/nocache/nocache.html

-Add the following settings to the Nginx conf.
+Add the following settings to Nginx Conf

 nginx -t